mac-casellaj/LiDart/docs/SRS/specific-system-description.md

     - unique
 - State Estimation
     - process of estimating the state of the robot and its environment
+    - when the state of the robot and its environment has been confidently estimated the robot is concidered localized
 - LiDAR
     - short for "Light Detection And Ranging"
     - a type of distance sensor